-Make restaurant-style honey walnut shrimp at home in under 20 minutes.
-Serve this delicious recipe featuring crispy shrimp in a sweet, silky mayo sauce and crunchy walnuts with rice for a quick weeknight meal.
+Make Panda Express-style honey walnut shrimp at home in under 20 minutes.
+This makes an easy weeknight dinner, featuring crispy shrimp in a sweet, silky mayo sauce and crunchy walnuts.

 Table of Contents

 - It is so moreish.
-Let’s be real, who can’t stop eating Chinese takeout?
-This recipe is so flavorful, sweet, and savory that you cannot stop eating it.
+Let’s be real: who can’t stop eating Chinese takeout?
+Like Hunan shrimp, this recipe is so flavorful, sweet, and savory that you cannot stop eating it.

 - Easy to make.
 Although there are three components, they all take less than 5 minutes to make.
 It’s also so much cheaper to make at home, and let’s face it…it tastes better!